EloiStree/HelloEloiTeachingModule/README.md

 - [Hello Hackathon](HelloJam/FirstHackathon/Index.md) , 1-2 days: Learn/prepare yourself to a first hackathon (Tips, Timing, Concept, How to pitch, Value Canvas and
   - [What and How to Pitch?](HelloJam/PitchCoach/Index.md) , 1 days: Learn to prepare your concept to be able to pitch it.
   - [Value Canvas and BMC](HelloJam/BMC/Index.md) , 1 days: Learn your project weekness by stressing it on a BMC.
+- [Hello GCode for CNC and Printer](HelloGCode/Index.md) , 3-5 days: Learn to create GCode for CNC and Printer with C# through USB Connection.
+-
 ## OMI

 ### Beginner